 Professional baseball first originated in Bluefield in 1924, when the Blue-Grays were formed by Fred Fox and Fred Hawley.
 The Blue-Grays played in the Coalfield League for two years before the league folded.
 Major League teams made Bluefield a favorite stop on barnstorming railroad exhibition tours.
 Bluefield was a member of the Blue Ridge League for two seasons and then joined the Class D Mountain State League.
 The club attracted more than 70,000 fans during its championship year in 1938.

 The popularity of the Blue-Grays eventually prompted the construction of a first-rate stadium in City Park alongside the fairgrounds.
 Bowen Field was dedicated on May 11, 1939.
 Bowen Field was unique upon its construction, having an all-dirt infield and outfield.

 The Boston Braves sponsored the team from 1939 until 1953.
 The Appalachian League was formed in 1946, and Bluefield promptly joined.
 The Washington Senators took over the team for the 1954 season, then the Boston Red Sox claimed the team for the following two seasons.

 The Appalachian League was temporarily disbanded for one year in 1956.
 The Brooklyn Dodgers sponsored Bluefield's team when the league started up again in 1957.
-The Orioles took over in 1958 and have maintained the affiliation ever since.
+The Orioles took over in 1958 and maintained the affiliation until 2011.
 Bluefield's 53-year partnership with Baltimore is the longest such affiliation on record.

 Since 1958, about 100 former Bluefield Orioles have played Major League Baseball, and several former managers have managed in the big leagues.
 Boog Powell, Eddie Murray, Cal Ripken Jr., and Don Baylor all began their professional careers in Bluefield.